platima/Ad-Shield_Fix/README.md

 Pull requests are welcome!
 Please feel free to submit issues or improvements.

 ## 📄 License
-MIT License - see `LICENSE` file for details.
+MIT License - see [LICENSE] file for details.

 ## 📅 Version History
-*Note: This may not always be up to date, but the commit history is ☺*

 ### 2025
 - **2025-01-16**
   - Confirmed Firefox works (using the same fault on j-cast.com)
+  - Added information about other domains and added instructions
+  - Updated last-tested date
+  - Updated header warning re OS
 - **2025-01-15**
   - Added issue template and troubleshooting guide
   - Added additional installation instruction about Developer Mode